 a visual hug

 The Black Nod acknowledges our visibility within white-dominated spaces.
-It helps us remind each other that we are seen, appreciated and valued, and also that we share similar struggles with being marginalized and ignored by others.
+It helps us subtly remind each other that we are seen, valued and that we share similar struggles and experiences.